-- The "Accounting Principles Rule" [2.320.001] authorizes Council to designate bodies to establish accounting principles.
+- .01 The "Accounting Principles Rule" [2.320.001] authorizes Council to designate bodies to establish accounting principles.
 Council has designated the Financial Accounting Standards Board (FASB) as such a body and has resolved that FASB Accounting Standards Codification® (ASC) constitutes accounting principles as contemplated in the rule.
 Council designated the Governmental Accounting Standards Board (GASB), with respect to Statements of Governmental Accounting Standards issued in July 1984 and thereafter, as the body to establish financial accounting principles for state and local governmental entities, pursuant to the "Accounting Principles Rule."
-Council designated the Federal Accounting Standards Advisory Board (FASAB), with respect to Statements of Federal Accounting Standards adopted and issued in March 1993 and subsequently, as the body to establish accounting principles for federal government entities, pursuant to the "Accounting Principles Rule."
-Council designated the International Accounting Standards Board (IASB) as an accounting body for purposes of establishing international financial accounting and reporting principles. - Reference to GAAP in the "Accounting Principles Rule" [2.320.001] means those accounting principles promulgated by bodies designated by Council, which are listed in paragraph .01 and in appendix A, "Council Resolution Designating Bodies to Promulgate Technical Standards."

-The Professional Ethics Division will look to the codification or statements and any interpretations thereof issued by FASB, GASB, FASAB, or IASB in determining whether a member has departed from an accounting principle established by a designated accounting standard-setter in FASB ASC, a Statement of Governmental Accounting Standards, a Statement of Federal Accounting Standards, or International Financial Reporting Standards (IFRS).
+Council designated the Federal Accounting Standards Advisory Board (FASAB), with respect to Statements of Federal Accounting principles for federal government entities, pursuant to the "Accounting Principles Rule."
+Council designated the International Accounting Standards Board (IASB) and subsequently, as the body to establish accounting principles for federal government entities, pursuant to the "Accounting Principles Rule."
+Council designated the International Accounting Standards Board (IASB) as an accounting body for purposes of establishing international financial accounting and reporting principles. - .02 Reference to GAAP in the "Accounting Principles Rule" [2.320.001] means those accounting principles promulgated by bodies designated by Council, which are listed in paragraph .01 and in appendix A, "Council Resolution Designating Bodies to Promulgate Technical Standards." - .03 The Professional Ethics Division will look to the codification or statements and any interpretations thereof issued by FASB, GASB, FASAB, or IASB in determining whether a member has departed from an accounting principle established by a designated accounting standard-setter in FASB ASC, a Statement of Governmental Accounting Standards, a Statement of Federal Accounting Standards, or International Financial Reporting Standards (IFRS).
 [Prior reference: paragraph .03 of ET section 203]